2024 Cryptocurrency Adoption and Sentiment Report

 Cryptocurrency Ownership Rates Have Risen Rapidly Among Women

 Men are still much more likely than women to hold crypto.
 However, there was a significant jump in the crypto ownership rate among women in the past year.
 This rise could result from the increasing visibility of women covering blockchain developments in the news and investing in cryptocurrency and blockchain companies, such as Unchained Crypto podcast host Laura Shin and Ark Invest founder and CEO Cathie Wood.
 Thanks to Wood’s big bets on crypto stocks, the hedge fund’s ARK Innovation ETF was 2023’s most profitable ETF.
-Ark is also one of the SEC applicants for a spot Bitcoin ETF.
+Ark is also one of the SEC applicants for a spot in Bitcoin ETF.
 On the political and regulatory side, there’s pro-crypto Senator Cynthia Lummis (R-WY) and crypto-friendly SEC commissioner Hester Pierce.

 Meanwhile, most age groups reported similar ownership rates, except those aged 60+ were significantly less likely to hold cryptos than the younger cohort.